 Casein protein is found in milk, and it is digested and absorbed much slower than whey protein.
 It forms a gel on interaction with stomach acids that slow down stomach emptying and delayed absorption of amino acids in the bloodstream.
 Because of this process, there is a gradual and steady exposure of amino acids to your muscles, reducing the rate of muscle protein breakdown.
 One study in overweight men suggested that when calories are restricted, casein might edge over whey protein in improving body composition during resistance training.

+Whey protein powder benefits are incredible.
 Whey protein is derived from milk and is the liquid that separates from curds during the cheesemaking process.
 It contains protein and lactose - a sugar found in milk.
 Whey protein concentrate maintains some lactose level; the whey protein isolate version loses most of its lactose content because of the processing.
-It digests quickly and is rich in branched-chain amino acids, also known as BCAAs.
+Whey protein powder benefits include quick digestion and it being rich in branched-chain amino acids, also known as BCAAs.

 It is also found that whey protein reduces appetite at least as much as other types of protein.
 One research study gave lean men four different types of liquid protein meals on various days.
 The whey-protein meals led to the most significant decrease in appetite and the most considerable calorie intake reduction at the next meal.
-Few studies suggest that whey protein may also reduce inflammation and improve specific heart health markers in overweight and obese people.
+Few studies suggest that whey protein powder benefits are such that it may also reduce inflammation and improve specific heart health markers in overweight and obese people.

 In a study, egg protein demonstrated less potential to reduce appetite than casein or pea protein when consumed before a meal.
 In another research study, female athletes taking egg-white protein experienced similar lean mass and muscle strength as those supplementing with carbs.
 Egg-white protein can be a good choice for people with dairy allergies who prefer a supplement based on animal protein.